Price on request

 The shelf load is the load that a single shelf or shelf base can carry.
 The bay load, on the other hand, refers to the maximum weight that may be stored evenly throughout the entire racking bay.
 To avoid accidents, it is advisable to clearly mark the load and the maximum permissible load with the inspection sticker on the shelves.
 In any case, we recommend that you take the manufacturer's specifications into account.

-Heavy-duty shelving must also be able to carry the stored loads of up to several tonnes and at the same time safely withstand the resulting dynamics of forklift trucks and other industrial trucks when being stored and retrieved.
+Heavy-duty shelving must also be able to carry stored loads of up to several tonnes and at the same time safely withstand the resulting dynamics of sticker trucks and other industrial trucks when being stored and retrieved.

 Every employer is responsible for ensuring that accident prevention regulations (UVV) are observed when erecting heavy-duty shelving.
 Therefore, you should always comply with all guidelines.

 Heavy-duty shelving is subject to inspection.
-For this purpose, specially trained employees carry out a weekly visual inspection of each individual rack to be recorded.
-The annual inspection of the racking system within the framework of the Ordinance on Industrial Safety and Health is carried out by a certified racking inspector.
+For this purpose, specially trained employees carry out and record a weekly visual inspection of each individual rack.
+The annual inspection of the heavy-duty racking system within the framework of the Ordinance on Industrial Safety and Health is carried out by a certified racking inspector.